 It remains to be seen whether the recent developments in Australian antitrust law, including the 2017 reforms to the CCA and the ACCC's continued focus on cartel conduct, will lead to an increase in private antitrust follow-on litigation.
 Although it is still early days, private enforcement actions remain relatively rare, but the commencement of the Queensland Energy class action and the J Wisbey & Associates v.
 UBS & Ors class action, a private antitrust follow-on action as a result of international enforcement action, may be a sign of things to come.
 Further, the increasingly strong presence of litigation funders in Australia may enable more private litigants to bring proceedings under the antitrust provisions of the CCA, although it remains to be seen whether recent amendments to the class action litigation funding regulatory regime and proposed further changes, if passed, will affect the accessibility of litigation funding in Australia.
-Additionally, given both the increasing significance of data and the ability to extract value from data in the Australian economy and the growing market power of digital platforms such as Google and Facebook, it can be expected that private antitrust actions such as Unlockd v.
-Google and Dialogue v.
-Instagram, may become more common in the near future.
+Additionally, given both the increasing significance of data and the ability to extract value from data in the Australian economy and the growing market power of digital platforms such as Google and Facebook, it can be expected that private antitrust actions such as Epic Games v.
+Apple and Dialogue v.
+Instagram, may become increasingly common in the near future.

 1 Tom Bridges is a partner at Webb Henderson.
-The author acknowledges the valued assistance of Bronwen Peberdy, a lawyer at Webb Henderson, in the preparation of this chapter.
+The author acknowledges the valued assistance of Bronwen Peberdy and Rosie Finlayson, lawyers at Webb Henderson, in the preparation of this chapter.

 2 Competition and Consumer Act 2010 (Cth).